McConnell Was Warned D.C. Hadn’t Hit COVID Benchmarks Prior to Reconvening Senate

 “He gave a nearly 20 minute update on the situation in D.C.,” said the source.
 “He did outline that they didn't expect the benchmarks to be met by May 4.”

-Washington D.C. authorities have extended the city’s stay-at-home order through May 15 as the coronavirus’ spread has yet to abate in a way to reasonably relax social distancing restrictions.
-On Thursday, the District had its deadliest date yet, while the greater metro region recorded 2,000 new COVIDcases.
+Washington, D.C. authorities have extended the city’s stay-at-home order through May 15 as the coronavirus’ spread has yet to abate sufficiently to reasonably relax social distancing restrictions.
+On Thursday, the District had its deadliest date yet, while the greater metro region recorded 2,000 new COVID cases.
 Officials have warned that businesses may not be able to open for another two to three months under the current trajectory.

 Earlier in the week, House Democratic leadership reversed course on their own scheduled return to business on May 4, apparently based on similar warnings.
 After announcing on Monday that the House would reconvene on that day, House Majority Leader Steny Hoyer (D-MD) said Tuesday they would in fact not return, citing guidance from the attending physician and backlash from rank-and-file members.